 Have you recently found out that you have skin cancer and are interested in exploring your treatment options?
-If you’re looking for a treatment is extremely successful at removing skin cancer while leaving as much healthy skin intact as possible, you may want to consider Mohs micrographic surgery.
+If you’re looking for a treatment that is extremely successful at removing skin cancer while leaving as much healthy skin intact as possible, you may want to consider Mohs micrographic surgery.
 This method is particularly well suited to treating skin cancer in sensitive areas of the body like the face, hands, genitals, and neck.

 RidgeView Dermatology is dedicated to providing our clients with a broad range of medical dermatology treatments that can help them live the happiest, healthiest lives possible.
 Our Lynchburg, Virginia office is specially equipped to administer Mohs micrographic surgery.
 Contact us today for more information, or to set up a consultation appointment.